-I think he’s saying that there doesn’t have to be a conflict.
-The image of Caesar is on the coin – but we, we are made in God’s image!
-If we were coins, the writing around us would say “A child of God”, not, as for the Caesars, meaning that we are gods ourselves, but meaning, quite literally, that we are God’s beloved children.
+Maybe the clue is in that word image - eikon.
+For are we not told that we are made in the image of God?
+If our picture were on a coin, it would say round the side “A child of God” - not, as for the Caesars, meaning that we are gods ourselves, but meaning, quite literally, that we are God’s beloved children.

 Sure, sometimes God’s image gets marred and spoilt, when we go astray.
 I’ve seen coins that have been buried in the earth for years, and they go all tarnished, and sometimes, if they’ve been there for centuries, they build up an accretion of gunk round them to the point that you can’t possibly tell what they are.
 But even that gunk can be cleaned off, with care – and you’ve all seen those Cillit Bang ads where he dips a penny into the fluid and it comes up bright and shiny again!

 Maybe Jesus is saying that this is not an issue to divide people – Caesar gets what belongs to him, which is the coin, and God gets what belongs to him, which is us!
 No need to choose – you don’t have to be either a quisling or a resistance worker.
 We don’t separate what belongs to Caesar from what belongs to God – we give ourselves to God, and the rest follows!